-The Director of the Office of Undergraduate Academic Integrity provides to the panels members will be provided a script for the hearing panel. a script for the hearing panel to the panel members.
-The functions of the hearing panel are as follows: listen to all who provide information, deliberate in private, make a decision on responsibility (by a simple-majority vote) based on the preponderance of evidence presented at the hearing, to-conduct the hearing as an educational hearing and not as an adversarial proceeding, and to recommend sanctions in accordance with the Undergraduate Honor System's policies and procedures (when a student is found responsible for an Honor Code violation).
+The Director of the Office of Undergraduate Academic Integrity provides a script for the hearing panel to the panel members.
+The functions of the hearing panel are as follows: listen to all who provide information, deliberate in private, make a decision on responsibility (by a simple-majority vote) based on the preponderance of evidence presented at the hearing, to conduct the hearing as an educational hearing and not as an adversarial proceeding, and to recommend sanctions in accordance with the Undergraduate Honor System's policies and procedures (when a student is found responsible for an Honor Code violation).
 A student may have one advisor who is a member of the University community present at the hearing.
 The advisor may not participate in the proceedings.
 The advisor's role is specifically limited to conferring with his or her advisee.

 The Director of the Office of Undergraduate Academic Integrity notifies the student in writing of the hearing panel's decision and sanctions (if the student is found responsible), normally within two business days after the hearing.
-Notification of the hearing panel's decision is sent to all parties involved in the case, including the student, the faculty member/instructor, the student's department head, the faculty member's deal(s), and the University Registrar.
+Notification of the hearing panel's decision is sent to all parties involved in the case, including the student, the faculty member/instructor, the student's department head, the faculty member's department head, the student's dean(s), and the University Registrar.